Deciding to Chop Off Your Hair

 Before my extreme hair cut - My hair weighed me down...

 Most of my life my hair was extremely long... like really, really long!
-The kind of long where my hair settled below the waistline of my pants that I was constantly sitting on and yanking my neck backwards--- ouch!!.
-I am not sure if it was out of laziness that I allowed it to grow to such lengths, or if it was my security blanket in which I could hide behind...
+The kind of long where my hair settled below the waistline of my pants that I was constantly sitting on and yanking my neck backwards... can we say: ouch!!.
+I am not sure if it was out of laziness that I allowed it to grow to such lengths or perhaps if it was my security blanket in which I could hide behind, either way it was there and in a big way.

-"Really long hair kind of steals your individuality, you identity and becomes a barrier between you and the world, which seems to make you void of anything identifiable feature other than your hair." - Lou
+"Really long hair kind of steals your individuality and your identity... it becomes a barrier between you and the world, which seems to make you void of anything identifiable feature other than your hair." - Lou

 My youngest daughter...